DrewOrtego/GitHubBasicsTutorial/README.md

 ### Creating a Branch and Making Changes

-Git is designed to not only help you track and review changes to a project, it helps change your way of thinking about how you _organize_ those changes.
+Git is designed to help you track and review changes to a project, and it helps you change your way of thinking about how you _organize_ those changes.
-You'll get the idea after you complete this tutorial, but the first paradigm to learn is that of "branching".
+If you can master this tutorial, you'll be a better developer because you will have valuable organizational skills which will save you a lot of time as you balance multiple projects.
+The biggest takeaway is that of compartmentalization.

 Git likes to compartmentalize changes by having you work in branches.
-The word "branch" comes from the tree-like structure which is commonly used to visualize repos.
+The word "branch" comes from the tree-like structure which is commonly used to visualize the history of changes in a repo.
 Whenever you plan on making a change to a project, you'll make a branch which is intended to save and track those changes.

 Notice the use of "(master)" in the console's prompt.